WorkAble OH is an independent occupational health practice in Bristol and Chepstow.

 What not to say to occupational health in the UK?
 What if I lie to occupational health?

-OH assessments are medically confidential and focus on advice rather than detailed medical history.
-You can review the OH report before it’s shared with your employer and withhold consent (unless safety is at risk).
-Health information is shared only on a need-to-know basis, complying with data protection laws.
-The Equality Act 2010 protects you from discrimination based on health conditions.
+You can review the OH report before it is shared with your employer and you can withhold consent, unless there is a serious safety concern.
+Health information is shared only on a need‑to‑know basis in line with data protection law.
+The Equality Act 2010 protects you from discrimination because of health conditions.